-- 1.1.3.1.5.1 Consistent with the building block approach, countries are free to determine which of the building blocks will be applied in different parts of their systems.
-However, where a system covers something that is in the GHS, and implements the GHS, that coverage should be consistent.
-For example, if a system covers the carcinogenicity of a chemical, it should follow the harmonized classification scheme and the harmonized label elements. - 1.1.3.1.5.2 In examining the requirements of existing systems, it was noted that coverage of hazards may vary by the perceived needs of the target audience for information.
+- 27. In examining the requirements of existing systems, it was noted that coverage of hazards may vary by the perceived needs of the target audience for information.
 In particular, the transport sector focuses on acute health effects and physical hazards, but has not to date covered chronic effects due to the types of exposures expected to be encountered in that setting.
-But there may be other differences as well, with countries choosing not to cover all of the effects addressed by the GHS in each use setting. - 1.1.3.1.5.3 The harmonized elements of the GHS may thus be seen as a collection of building blocks from which to form a regulatory approach.
+But there may be other differences as well, with countries choosing not to cover all of the effects addressed by the GHS in each use setting. - 28.
+The harmonized elements of the GHS may thus be seen as a collection of building blocks from which to form a regulatory approach.
 While the full range is available to everyone, and should be used if a country or organization chooses to cover a certain effect when it adopts the GHS, the full range does not have to be adopted.
 While physical hazards are important in the workplace and transport sectors, consumers may not need to know some of the specific physical hazards in the type of use they have for a product.
 As long as the hazards covered by a sector or system are covered consistently with the GHS criteria and requirements, it will be considered appropriate implementation of the GHS.
-Not withstanding the fact that an exporter needs to comply with importing countries' requirements for GHS implementation, it is hoped that the application of the GHS worldwide will eventually lead to a fully harmonized situation.